10-Q 1 gh-20230930.htm 10-Q gh-20230930

 Stock-based compensation related to stock options granted to the Company’s employees, directors and nonemployees is measured at the grant date based on the fair value of the award.
 The fair value is recognized as expense over the requisite service period, which is generally the vesting period of the respective awards.
 Compensation expense for stock options with performance metrics is calculated based upon expected achievement of the metrics specified in the grant.

-The Company uses the Black-Scholes option-pricing model to estimate the fair value of stock options granted under the 2012 Stock Plan (as amended and restated), or the 2012 Plan, and the 2018 Incentive Award Plan, or the 2018 Plan, and stock purchase rights granted under the 2018 Employee Stock Purchase Plan.
+The Company uses the Black-Scholes option-pricing model to estimate the fair value of stock options granted under the 2012 Stock Plan (as amended and restated), or the 2012 Plan, the 2018 Incentive Award Plan, or the 2018 Plan, the 2023 Employment Inducement Incentive Award Plan, or the 2023 Plan, and stock purchase rights granted under the 2018 Employee Stock Purchase Plan.
 The Black-Scholes option-pricing model requires assumptions to be made related to the expected term of an award, expected volatility, risk-free rate and expected dividend yield.

 The Company measures the grant date fair value of its service-based and performance-based restricted stock units issued to employees and non-employees based on the closing market price of the common stock on the date of grant.
 For restricted stock units with only service-based vesting conditions, compensation expense is recognized in the Company’s condensed consolidated statement of operations on a straight-line basis over the requisite service period.
 Compensation expense for restricted stock units with performance metrics, or PSUs, is calculated based upon expected achievement of the metrics specified in the grant, and is recognized in the Company’s condensed consolidated statement of operations using an accelerated attribution model over the requisite service period for each separately vesting portion of the award.
 No stock-based compensation expense is recorded for PSUs, unless it is determined to be probable that the related performance metrics will be met.
+In addition, a cumulative adjustment will be recorded in the period when the probability of achieving the related performance metrics is adjusted.
 Any PSUs that remain unvested at the end of the performance period will be forfeited.
 Forfeitures are accounted for as they occur.

 Net Loss Per Share